markoneill/ssa/README.md

 ## Compatibility
 The SSA is actively developed on Fedora, but may with with minor or few changes for other distributions.

+## Using the SSA
+We will be providing a formal API specicification in this README and on [owntrust.org](https://owntrust.org) in the very near future.
+Eager users are encouraged to see our publication (linked above), code, or to contact us directly with questions.

 ## Status
 The SSA is currently a research prototype.
 As such, it should not yet be used in any mission critical environments.
 However, we are working toward release as a viable tool for the general public.